Excerpt from the OH&S Canada magazine

 Approximately 9300 young people under 24 were injured at work during the summer months in 2017.

-The province of Ontario realized, quite a while ago, that our children do not receive the best safety training and are injured and, therefore, are hurt more often that at any other age bracket in the workforce.
+The province of Ontario realized, quite a while ago, that our children do not receive adequate safety training and are injured and are hurt more often that at any other age bracket in the workforce.